Banzai charge

 Banzai charge or Banzai attack (バンザイ突撃 or 万歳突撃) is the term that was used by the Allied forces of World War II to refer to Japanese human wave attacks and swarming staged by infantry units.
-This term came from the Japanese battle cry tennōheika banzai (天皇陛下万歳), and was shortened to banzai, specifically referring to the bayonet charge tactic used by the Imperial Japanese Army during the Pacific War.
+This term came from the Japanese battle cry tennōheika banzai (天皇陛下万歳, 'long live His Imperial Majesty'), and was shortened to banzai, specifically referring to the bayonet charge tactic used by the Imperial Japanese Army during the Pacific War.
 This tactic was used when the Japanese commanders of infantry battalions foresaw that a battle was about to be lost, as a last ditch effort in thwarting Allied forces.

 Origin

-The charge of Saigō Takamori inspired the government that the charge was their final, honorable action.
+The suicidal charge by the forces of Saigō Takamori at the culmination of the Satsuma Rebellion (1877) inspired the nation of Japan to idealize and romanticize death in battle and to consider suicide an honorable final action.

 The banzai charge is considered to be one method of gyokusai (玉砕), a suicide attack, or suicide before being captured by the enemy such as seppuku.
-The origin of the term is a classical Chinese phrase in the 7th-century Book of Northern Qi, which states "丈夫玉碎恥甎全", "A true man would [rather] be the shattered jewel, ashamed to be the intact tile."
+The origin of the term is a classical Chinese phrase in the 7th-century Book of Northern Qi, which states: 丈夫玉碎恥甎全 ('A true man would [rather] be the shattered jewel, ashamed to be the intact tile').
 Among the rules there existed a code of honor that was later used by Japanese military governments.

 With the revolutionary change in the Meiji Restoration and frequent wars against China and Russia, the militarist government of Japan adopted the concepts of Bushido to condition the country's population to be ideologically obedient to the emperor.
 Impressed with how samurai were trained to commit suicide when a great humiliation was about to befall them, the government taught troops that it was a greater humiliation to surrender to the enemy than to die.
-The suicidal charge by the forces of Saigō Takamori at the culmination of the Satsuma Rebellion also inspired the nation to idealize and romanticize death in battle and to consider suicide an honorable final action.
+The suicidal charge by the forces of Saigō Takamori at the culmination of the Satsuma Rebellion (1877) also inspired the nation to idealize and romanticize death in battle and to consider suicide an honorable final action.

 During the Siege of Port Arthur human wave attacks were conducted on Russian artillery and machine guns by the Japanese which ended up becoming suicidal.
 Since the Japanese suffered massive casualties in the attacks, one description of the aftermath was that "[a] thick, unbroken mass of corpses covered the cold earth like a coverlet".

 In the 1930s, the Japanese found this type of attack to be effective in China.
 It became an accepted military tactic in the Imperial Japanese Army, where numerically weaker Japanese forces, using their superior training and bayonets, were able to defeat larger Chinese forces.
 Due to the low standardisation of Chinese equipment in the National Revolutionary Army, the Japanese here seldom faced massed automatic weapons and more frequently encountered Chinese units armed only with bolt-action rifles, which could not fire as rapidly as a machine gun.